Skip to content

 Integration course

-If you are receiving citizens’ benefits and are instructed by the relevant office to participate in an integration course, attendance is mandatory.
+If you are receiving citizens’ benefits and are formally instructed by the relevant authority (such as the job centre, immigration office, or social welfare office) to participate in an integration course, attendance is mandatory, and the costs are generally covered.

 Cost Exemptions and Reimbursements